AgufSamudra/ocean/README.md

 ## Feature

-This package will continue to be developed to add more features, but for now there is only one feature, namely automl.
+This package will continue to be developed to add more features, here are some features which is in package ocean

 - automl
+- preprocessing
+- save and load model

 ## Dependency